 2. You sign in with your Twitter account, authorize the app, and then check the box that reads, “Delete all my existing tweets before activating this schedule.”
 Then you click activate.
 All your tweets will be deleted.
 If you have over 3,200 tweets, you have to use TweetDelete again.

 If you decide to clean your account, you need to keep activating TweetDelete until it’s wiped out your entire tweet.
 Be sure to uncheck the “post to my feed” and “follow @Tweet_Delete” boxes before you click activate.
-You can check the process from your Twitter page and see your tweet and history disappear over time.
+You can check the process from your Twitter page and see your tweet and history disappear.